-Flextime is becoming a popular option for full-time employees.
+- Flextime is becoming a popular option for full-time employees.
 This can mean varying your daily start and end times, although you might need to work during certain “core” hours.
 Or you might vary your work days and hours over a week or a month, as long as you work a required number of hours.
-Most often with flextime, an employer chooses 1 or more options that fit their workplace.
+Most often with flextime, an employer presents 1 or more options that fit their workplace.
 The employee then chooses the option that fits their needs.

-Working on a temporary, casual or seasonal basis
+Working on a temporary, casual, or seasonal basis

-Temporary work, sometimes called “temping,” involves short-term positions, either full time or part time, often through an employment agency.
+- Temporary work, sometimes called “temping,” involves short-term positions, either full time or part time, often through an employment agency.
 Temping might allow you to meet and network with a lot of people, try out different workplaces, and learn a range of skills.
 If you do well at a temp assignment, the employer might offer you a permanent job.

 On the downside, temporary work might not allow time to develop a sense of belonging.
-Or if you’ve filled in for a longer time, such as a maternity leave, you may have to leave just as you have begun to feel settled in.
+Or if you’ve filled in for a longer time, such as a maternity leave, you may have to leave just as you begin to feel settled in.
 Temp work might offer few benefits and pay a set wage.
 And because the temp agency can replace you, you may have little room to negotiate.

-Casual or on-call work involves working only when the job is required for a short period of time.
-One example is when you cover for an employee (full-time or part-time) who is temporarily away from work.
-You may be called in for only a few hours and needed for as little as a day.
+- Casual or on-call work involves working only when the job is required for a short period of time.
+An example is when you cover for an employee (full time or part time) who is temporarily away from work.
+You may be called in for only a few hours and be needed for as little as a day.
 Examples of casual work include substitute teachers and locum doctors.

 Casual or on-call work can be just the right choice in some situations.
 However, uncertain hours and income can conflict with other obligations and pose financial problems.
 And working in short stints may make it hard to finish projects or get to know people.

-Seasonal work involves long, steady hours, but work may only be available for part of the year.
+- Seasonal work involves long, steady hours, but work may only be available for part of the year.
 Examples include working as a landscape horticulturist, golf pro, or coach of seasonal sports.
 When the work is available, you may work more than full time.
 Work can be related to special events such as judging a dance festival or refereeing a sports tournament.

 As someone who is self-employed, you’re not on an employer’s payroll.
 Instead, you’re in charge of making sure the money keeps coming in from your clients.

-- Gig worker—If you take on multiple, short-term work projects (gigs) with different clients and rely on apps or other technology, you’re part of the gig economy.
+- Gig worker.
+If you take on multiple short-term work projects (gigs) with different clients and rely on apps or other technology, you’re part of the gig economy.
 Think delivery services, voice overs, or investigation.

-- Small business owner—Are you making an income from your handmade items or your crafting skills?
+- Small business owner.
+Are you making an income from your handmade items or your crafting skills?
 As a small business owner, you can sell and provide your own products or services, or those of other people.
 You could be selling online, in a physical store, or through direct selling.
 You can provide personal services such as reflexology or upholstering.
 Depending on the type of business, you might need a large investment to start or run your operation.

-- Entrepreneur—If you have a great new idea and are willing to take risks to bring it to market, you’re an entrepreneur.
+- Entrepreneur.
+If you have a great new idea and are willing to take risks to bring it to market, you’re an entrepreneur.
 You may have developed a new app or tool that could change the way people do things.
 As an entrepreneur, you could work on your own or have others to help you bring your innovation to market.
 Some entrepreneurs take a risk on an idea and turn it into a lifelong business.
 But for many entrepreneurs, the goal is not to build a particular business.
 Once they’ve established a start up, they move on to the next challenge because they find that the fun is in the building.

 Find the work options that are right for you

 Some people combine different types of work, clocking in at a full-time job during the week while selling home-crafted products after hours.
 Or they use different skills or passions to develop multiple sources of income.
-For example, a person who loves animals and music might develop two income streams, such as pet grooming and piano tuning.
+For example, a person who loves animals and music might develop 2 income streams, such as pet grooming and piano tuning.

 Expanding the way you think about work can increase your chances for creating balance and finding success in all aspects of your life.